Our Philosophy: Experience-Driven AI Development

 Flag Lifecycle Management

-• CI creates GitHub issues for flags approaching expiration
+• Early warning: CI automatically creates GitHub issues when flags approach their expiration date.

 Phase 4: Observability & DORA Metrics